alex-petrenko/sample-factory/docs/07-advanced-topics/observer.md

 # Observer Interface

-Sample Factory version 2 introduces a new feature: you can wrap RL algorithm with a custom `Observer` object which allows you to interact with the RL training process in an arbitrary way.
+Sample Factory version 2 introduces a new feature: you can wrap the RL algorithm with a custom `Observer` object which allows you to interact with the RL training process in an arbitrary way.

 ## `AlgoObserver`